-When development became visible
+When learning and development (L&D) became visible

 Is know-how real know-how and succeeding real succeeding, if you cannot concretely measure these?
 This is something I have been thinking about for over a decade now.
 Actually, this has been on my mind since my graduation when I finished my university studies and stopped receiving grades from the work I did.